Training-Free Vector Quantization via Gaussian VAEs: Gaussian Quant: Vector Quantization using Gaussian VAE

-There are two challenges to make GQ practical.
-The first challenge is, if we want to construct a VQ-VAE with a specific codebook size $K$, how can we train a Gaussian VAE with corresponding KL divergence?
-The second challenge is, for a vanilla Gaussian VAE trained to minimize the loss in Eq.\ref{eq:vae}, the values of $D_{KL(2)}(q(Z_i|X)||\mathcal{N}(0,1))$ vary significantly across dimensions $i$.
-How to train a Gaussian VAE with KL divergence remains close to $\log K$ across each dimension?
+Now that we know how to convert a Gaussian VAE into a VQ-VAE, we discuss how to train a Gaussian VAE for effective conversion.
+To construct a VQ-VAE with a specific codebook size $K$, we need to train the Gaussian VAE so that $R_i$ is close to $\log K$ for all dimensions $i = 1, \dots, d$.

+Previous works such as MIRACLE and HiFiC \citep{Flamich2020CompressingIB,Mentzer2020HighFidelityGI} have developed heuristic that limits the mean of $R_i$ across all dimensions.
+More specifically, they augment the original target of VAE in Eq.~\ref{eq:vae} by updating $\lambda$ according to the relationship between target bitrate $R^*$ and the mean of actual bitrate $R_i$ with update rate $\beta$:

-To address these two challenges, we propose the \textbf{Target Divergence Constraint (TDC)}.
-TDC is designed to ensure that $D_{KL(2)}(q(Z_i|X)||\mathcal{N}(0,1))$ is close to $\log_2 K$ for all dimensions $i = 1, \ldots, d$.
-Specifically, we set the target KL divergence as $\log_2 K$.
-For each dimension $i$, we impose a greater penalty if the KL divergence exceeds $\log_2 K + \alpha$ bits, and a smaller penalty if it falls below $\log_2 K - \alpha$ bits by using different $\lambda$s for each case, where $\alpha$ is the hyper-parameter controlling thresholding:
+To train a Gaussian VAE under stricter per-dimension constraint, we propose a heuristic \textbf{Target Divergence Constraint (TDC)}, which is an extension of previous $\mathcal{L}_{HiFiC}$ heuristic with per-dimension rate control.
+Specifically, we set the target $R_i$ to $\log K$.
+For each dimension $i$, we apply a larger penalty if $R_i$ exceeds $\log K + \alpha$ and a smaller penalty if $R_i$ falls below $\log K - \alpha$, using different $\lambda$ values for each case.
+Here, $\alpha$ is a hyperparameter controlling the threshold: